chesslab/chess-server/docs/index.md

 # Features

-PHP Chess Server is an asynchronous PHP server that provides functionality to play chess online over a WebSocket connection.
+PHP Chess Server is an asynchronous PHP server that provides functionality to play chess online over a WebSocket connection as well as over a TCP connection.

 Similar to the [Chess API](https://chess-api.readthedocs.io/en/latest/), the PHP Chess Server can be hosted on a custom domain.
 However, the API endpoints may take few seconds to execute like a file download or a database query while the event-driven, non-blocking architecture of the chess server allows to handle multiple concurrent connections in an efficient way.